Who We Are

-- We lead the fight to pass statewide laws that will allow Oregon women and mamas to not just survive, but to thrive — financially and in their lives as a whole.
+- We lead the fight to pass statewide laws that will allow Oregon mamas and caregivers to not just survive, but to thrive — financially and in their lives as a whole.

-- We provide leadership development opportunities and political education to women across race, class, gender, sexuality, age, ability, and immigration status, so that all of us can meaningfully participate in civic engagement.
+- We provide leadership development opportunities and political education to mamas and caregivers across race, class, gender, sexuality, age, ability, and immigration status, so that all of us can meaningfully participate in civic engagement.

 - Through our sister organization The Mother PAC, we elect candidates who will fight for inclusive laws and will try to fix the system that has left too many of us behind for too long.